wspl/webpack-server-kit/README.md

 - [Koa](packages/koa)

 ## Usage
-We will shows how to integrate this library with other web servers.
+We will show you how to integrate this library with other web servers.

 Here we use Node's native http module as an example.

-First, install the core library.
+First, install the core library:

 ```bash
 npm install @webpack-server-kit/core